-Some people report visits to a spa have a similar relaxing effect as well, and this in turn, cuts down on the symptoms of Restless Leg Syndrome.
+Some people report visits to a spa to have a similar relaxing effect as well, and this, in turn, cuts down on the symptoms of Restless Leg Syndrome.

 Meditation is a great way to wind down and begin to relax.
 Meditate on allowing the legs to relax and stop moving for a few minutes several times per day.

 This is a great way to refocus your attention and work toward reducing your restless legs when you’re trying to get your rest.

 Take Walks And Stretch Properly

 Walking helps because you are moving the legs.
 Ensuring you do some stretching exercises both before walking and as a cool-down after a walk can relax the legs and work the muscles to ensure there won’t be issues overnight.